jfgomes/site-jgomes/public/cs/basic-setup/README.md

 ## Details about the serve.sh script

 - This script is NOT designed to run in prod.
-In prod, the needs specific infra.
+In prod, It needs specific infra.

 - If 'load-env-vars' came as a param of ./serve.sh it will load / reload all the credentials of the project.
-This information are in a zip file protected by a password that need to be in the root of the project and is not in the repo.
+This information is in a zip file protected by a password that needs to be in the root of the project and this is not versioned in the repo.
+Need to ask for it.

 - It checks if some pending project PID are running.
 In so, it kills it.

-- It mounts all the services defined at dev-services by the file docker-composer.yam
+- It mounts all the services defined at dev-services dir by the file docker-composer.yam

-- Based on the zip file protected by a password all the credentials in there, if successfully unlocked, it will put all the credentials in place.
+- Based on the zip file protected by a password all the credentials in there, if successfully unlocked, will put all the credentials in place.

 - It generates the code coverage.

-- It runs the composer, the npm and db migrations case some change is detected.
+- It runs the composer, the npm and db migrations case some db change is detected.

 - It creates the listeners for rabbit.

-- it runs the cons based on the scheduler kernel
+- It runs the cons based on the scheduler kernel.
+It persists in background.

 ## Services and other information